Optum/dce/README.md

 <!-- tocstop -->

-## What is Disposable Cloud Environment (DCE)?
+## What is Disposable Cloud Environments (DCE)?

-The Disposable Cloud Environment (DCE) is a mechanism for providing temporary, limited Amazon Web Services (AWS) accounts.
+The Disposable Cloud Environments (DCE) is a mechanism for providing temporary, limited Amazon Web Services (AWS) accounts.
 Accounts can be "leased" for a period of seven days (by default).
 After the time has expired, the account is _reset_ and returned to a pool of accounts to be leased again.